vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *avinābhāvarūpatvaṁ tasmād viśvasya sarvata ḥ * //75//

-Commenting on this stanza, the Dīgives a summary of some of
+Commenting on this stanza, the Dī gives a summary of some of

 the main tenets of the nondualist Śaiva vision of the deity and the cosmos: “Even as Śiva shines in the mind \[ *citte* \] of all living beings, in the same way the self is united to the senses and these to the objects; thus the state of luminosity exists in luminous things, such as the sun, etc., and also in those that are insentient, dark, such as pots and pans and the like.
 It shines fi rst in consciousness, in the supreme Śiva, who is the Self of consciousness \[ *cidātman* \], then through the play of sense organs; the perception of reality shines also on the plane of the diversity of objects.
 As the Revelation says: ‘Everything shines as a refl ection of His Light, by His brightness this \[world\] shines’ \(Katha Upaniṣad, 5.15\).”